 Junior and Senior Years

-- Consider a study abroad program that offers classes that support your major and provide you with valuable hands-on experience.
+- Consider a study abroad program that offers classes that support your major and provides you with valuable hands-on experience.

 - Short-term programs over May and summer session are an option.

-- Programs identified on this advising sheet have been identified as programs that fit well for Sports Management students.
+- Programs identified on this advising sheet have been identified as programs that fit well for Sport Management students.

 How will the study abroad program fulfill my requirements?

-- Liberal Education: You may take liberal education requirements through study abroad.
-Consult the U-Credit Abroad database of study abroad courses that have already been evaluated or submit courses online to be evaluated for liberal education requirements.
+You may take liberal education requirements through study abroad.
+Consult the U Credit Abroad Search of study abroad courses that have already been evaluated or submit courses online to be evaluated for liberal education requirements.

-- Major Requirements: You can take supporting coursework, focus electives or gain valuable experience with internships abroad.
+You can take supporting coursework, focus electives, or gain valuable experience with internships abroad.
 Consult with your Departmental Adviser about courses and experiences that will meet major requirements.

 Map your academic plan with your adviser